shnam7/gulp-build-manager/docs/README.md

 Each build definition can have 'dependencies' property which is playing the same role of gulp.series() or gulp.parallel() for the gulp.task(name [, deps] [, fn]) 'deps' parameter.
 If necessary, Build definition can be
-Basuically, Array of build definitions creates series task.
+Basically, array of build definitions creates series task.
 To have parallel tasks, embrace the buildname's or build definitions with buildSet().
 For more details on buildSet(), please refer to the buildSet section.